ashleychontos/pySYD/docs/quickstart.rst

 #########################################

-The software is optimized for running many stars and hence, many of the defaults parameters should be changed in order to understand how the software works.
-We will use the command line example to break everything down with detailed explanations, and then use the second example to show a condensed version.
+The software is optimized for running many stars and hence, many of the defaults parameters need to be changed in order to understand how the software works.
+We will use the command-line example to break everything down, and then put it all together in a condensed version for the second.

 As a script
 ***********